QUICK ESCAPE FROM SITE

 Hearing by court

-• Legislation should provide that a parent, parents or guardian may request a hearing on the emergency order for protection to determine whether the child shall continue to reside at a shelter, refuge, or foster home.
+• Legislation should provide that a parent or guardian may request a hearing on an emergency order for protection for his/her child to determine whether the child shall continue to reside at a shelter, refuge, or foster home.

 • Legislation should provide that the hearing shall occur within 3 days of the removal of a child to a shelter, refuge, or foster home.